MuhichLab/active_transfer_bagging/README.md

 As well as the DPP sampling functionality provided by the [DPPy package](https://github.com/guilgautier/DPPy)

 # Examples
+A working example with data is provided in the Examples/ directory.

+The most basic functionality can be summarized in the following few lines.
 With a dataset expressed as numpy ndarrays `X` and `y`, and a test set called `Xstar`:
 ```
 atb = ATBagging(n_estimators=100, random_seed=1234)